 - Prepare for Potential Conflicts.
-First things first, find out who will be attending supper.
+First things first, find out who will be attending Thanksgiving dinner.
 This gives you the opportunity to anticipate the problems and challenges that will arise.
 If you know Grandpa is planning to bring his new girlfriend, then you can be ready to keep her and Grandma apart when possible and interrupt when tensions starts to rise.

 - Do a Personal Emotional Check.
-If you know time with your family sends you into a panic, prepare for the situations that bother you most.
+If you know time with your family members sends you into a panic, prepare for the situations that bother you most.
 If you know that your family is going to be critical of your new job, relationship status, or parenting choices, decide how you are going to respond in a non-confrontational, respectful way so that you do not react in a way that prolongs and exacerbates the conflict.
 Articulate your opinions, while acknowledging their concerns, but stand your ground.

 - Choose Your Topics Carefully.
 Fights don’t have to be a regular occurrence at every holiday.
 You just need to know which topics to avoid.
-If you know Uncle James is a hard line conservative and Cousin Emma is an active SJW, politics is not a topic you want to talk about at supper.
+If you know Uncle James is a hard line conservative and Cousin Emma is an active SJW, politics is not a topic you want to talk about at the dinner table.
 At all.
 Other topics to steer clear of include religion, unemployment, other guest’s lifestyles, and family scandals.

 - Go Easy on the Alcohol.
 Yes, it can help you relax, but it can also quickly make tense situations worse.
 The last thing you want to be remembered as is the angry, drunk, embarrassing family member.
 We’re not saying you have to say sober, just drink in a responsible manner.